 The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.

-Mr. C. Parkinson is Lead Designated Safeguarding Officer and Mrs. S. Graham and Mrs. J. Hennessey are Deputy Lead Designated Safeguarding Officers.
+Mrs R. Williams is Lead Designated Safeguarding Officer and Mrs. S. Graham and Mrs. J. Hennessey are Deputy Lead Designated Safeguarding Officers.
 Mrs. S. Price, Safeguarding Governor, is also a named Safeguarding Officer.

 We work hard to ensure that all children, staff and visitors in our school are aware of who is responsible for safeguarding and who who they can speak to if needed.
-Our Safeguarding Posters are on display throughout the school building.
-Click on the image below to enlarge.